 Seriously, once we accept that pixels actually exist, then all this stuff is rather easy.
 It's all about pixels.

-A pixel is just a color, specifically, the three RGB numbers of a color specification — which represent the color that was sampled from this tiny dot of image area.
+A pixel is just numbers that represent one color, specifically, the three numbers of a RGB color specification — which represent the average color that was sampled from this tiny dot of image area.
 When the image is viewed or printed, each little dot of image area is shown to be that corresponding color.
 In that way, digital images are a little like mosaic tile pictures (but in an ordered grid pattern).
-Each little dot is a color, and our human brain puts them together to recognize an image in all those colored dots.
-If it is an ordinary standard 24-bit RGB image, the pixel data is one byte for each of the Red, Green, Blue components of the pixel, which is three bytes per pixel.
-So if 12 megapixels, then x3 is 36 million bytes of data (24 bits).
-That is simply the actual data size of any 12 megapixel image data, however you may see it compressed much smaller while it is in a JPG file (JPG file size is much smaller than the image data size, via JPG compression).
+Each little dot is one color, and our human brain puts them together to recognize an image in all those colored dots.
+If it is an ordinary standard 24-bit RGB image (like JPG), the pixel data is one byte for each of the Red, Green, Blue components of the pixel, which is three bytes per pixel.
+So if 12 megapixels, then x3 is 36 million bytes of data (assuming the standard 24 bits).
+That is simply the actual data size of any 12 megapixel RGB image data, however you will see it compressed much smaller while it is in a JPG file (JPG file size is much smaller than the image data size, via JPG compression).
 But when that file is opened, it is full size again in computer memory, three bytes per pixel (24 bits).
 For other than 24-bit, and for the special interpretation of "megabytes", see more detail, and also for a calculator to convert bytes, KB, MB, GB, and TB.